Eric Cantona: Political views

+Palestine

+In June 2012, he signed a petition for the release of Palestinian footballer Mahmoud Sarsak, imprisoned without conviction by Israel in July 2009 and released on 10 July 2012.
+In September 2025, Cantona made an appearance at the Together For Palestine charity fundraising event where he called for Israel to be suspended by FIFA and UEFA and urged clubs to refuse to play against teams from Israel.
+He signed an open pledge with Film Workers for Palestine pledging not to work with Israeli film institutions "that are implicated in genocide and apartheid against the Palestinian people."

 Personal life

-Cantona married Isabelle Ferrer in 1987, and they had two children together before divorcing in 2003.
-He married actress Rachida Brakni in 2007; they also have two children together.
+Cantona married Isabelle Ferrer in 1987.
+They have two children together.
+They divorced in 2003.
+He married actress Rachida Brakni in 2007.
+They have two children together.

-Cantona's brother, Joël, is also a former footballer who retired at a young age and went into acting.
-His cousin, Sacha Opinel, is also a footballer and his nephew, Martin Cantona, is goalkeeper for a Montreal university team.
+Cantona's brother, Joël, is a former footballer who retired at a young age and went into acting.
+His cousin, Sacha Opinel, is a footballer.